Human nature and pessimism

 One interesting explanation for declinism is that it is the result of the way we encode memories and what we remember.
 Firstly, researchers have long established a robust pattern in the age at which we retain the most memories.
 In old age, memories from our lives are not evenly distributed but instead concentrated in two regions.
 These regions are (1) memories formed in adolescence and early adulthood, between the ages of 10-30, and (2) recent memory of events.
 The following figure is a useful representation of this distribution.

-Secondly, as we get older we tend to have fewer negative experiences and that we are more likely to remember the positive ones over the negative ones.11 This effect combined with the reminiscence bump could explain why declinism exists among older generations, and why your parents could never stand the music you listened to!
-The universality of this effect is highlighted by Harvey Daniels with the use of these quotes about the decline of the english language:12
+Secondly, research finds that as we get older we tend to have – on average – fewer negative experiences and that we are more likely to remember the positive ones over the negative ones.12 This effect combined with the reminiscence bump could explain why declinism exists among older generations, and why your parents could never stand the music you listened to!
+The universality of this effect is illustrated by Harvey Daniels with the use of these quotes about the decline of the english language:13

 - “The common language is disappearing.
 It is slowly being crushed to death under the weight of verbal conglomerate, a pseudospeech at once both pretentious and feeble, that is created daily by millions of blunders and inaccuracies in grammar, syntax, idiom, metaphor, logic, and common sense….
 In the history of modern English there is no period in which such victory over thought-in-speech has been so widespread.
 Nor in the past has the general idiom, on which we depend for our very understanding of vital matters, been so seriously distorted.”
 (A. Tibbets and C. Tibbets, What’s Happening to American English?, 1978)